dfinke/powershell-notebooks/README.md

-# .NET Interactive Notebooks for PowerShell
+# Polyglot Notebooks for PowerShell

 Welcome to the home of Polyglot Notebooks for PowerShell!